- Lost Calls

 MOL Action Plan:

 2017 Results.
+In December 2017, the phone wait time slightly increased to 45 seconds.
+Although we saw an increase, we are still meeting our target.
+This is the fifth consecutive month that we have met our target.
+In November 2017, the phone wait time decreased to 39 seconds in part because recently hired employees are better trained to handle high call volumes.
+This is the fourth consecutive month that we have met our target.
 In October 2017, the phone wait time decreased to 57 seconds, the third consecutive month that we have met the target for a variety of reasons.
 For example, newer employees are becoming more experienced.
 Export emails are increasing and based on booking volume we believe that customers have a preference for email bookings.
 In September 2017, the phone wait time slightly increased to 66 seconds.
 While our export call volume decreased, our import call volume increased.
 In addition, a loss of some experienced staff members had a negative impact on the result.
 However, we continuously strive to meet our target.
 In August 2017, the phone wait time improved significantly - it was cut in half compared with the previous month.
 We're happy to report that we're meeting the target again.
 In July 2017, performance (104 seconds) improved due to a decrease in call volume.
 In June 2017, performance improved due to a decrease in call volume.
 In May 2017, the performance improved as a direct result of separating the phone bookings from the booking changes, by adding new prompts to our phone system.
 We have also increased training and aggressiveness in how quickly we solve calls.
 In April 2017, the result was 343 seconds, up from the previous month due to an increase in call volume.
 In March 2017, the result was 234 seconds, down from the previous month.
 In February 2017, the result was 244 seconds due to increasing export call duration from the previous month.
 In January 2017, the result was 151 seconds due to increasing export call volumes compared to December 2016.